djay/covidthailand/README.md

   - Cases: Total cases that day.
 Cases Imported + Cases Local Transmission
   - Cases In Quarantine: "Cases found in quarantine facilities/centers"
   - Cases Imported: Cases In Quarantine + Cases outside quarantine
-  - Cases Proavtive: Local transmissions that aren't walkins
+  - Cases Proactive: Local transmissions that aren't walkins
   - Cases Local Transmission: "Cases infected in Thailand".
 Cases Walkins + Cases Proactive
-  - Tested PUI: People Classified as Person Under Infestigation.
+  - Tested PUI: People Classified as Person Under Investigation.
   - Tested PUI Walkin Public: "Sought medical services on their own at hospitals"/Public
   - Tested PUI Walkin Private: "Sought medical services on their own at hospitals"/Private
-- The follwing are included but are *not useful data since 2020-08*.
+- The following are included but are *not useful data since 2020-08*.
   - Tested: *Not different from PUI since 2020-08* says "Total number of laboratory tests" but is mislabeled.
   - Tested Quarantine: *Not changed since 2020-08*.
 "Returnees in quarantine facilities/centers".
   - Tested Proactive: *Not changed since 2020-08*.Tested from "active case finding".